hsachdeva9/share-my-repo/README.md

 ## Features

 - Recursively discover and process files in a repository.
+- Generates a clear, easy-to-read directory tree showing the organization of all included files.
 - Filter files based on include/exclude patterns.
-- Respect `.gitignore` rules when discovering files.
 - Automatically skip binary files and large files.
 - Retrieve Git information (commit, branch, author, date) if the directory is a Git repository.
 - Generate Markdown, JSON, or YAML output.